 CINDY SHOGEN: Drilling proponents say that, you know, we have this fabulous technology, you won't even know that we're drilling in a sensitive place, and God forbid if anything happens, we can clean it up and we'll certainly detect it.
 Well, we've just seen, you know, just a short ways away on the North Slope, that that's not the case.

 SHOGREN: But the oil industry says it's important to put this spill in context.
 Oil production in the North Slope has fueled Alaska's economy and kept cars running in the lower 48 for almost thirty years.

-Mr. BOB GRECCO (American Petroleum Institute): No oil spill is a good thing, but you have to put this in perspective of the amount of resources available and the amount developed today.
+BOB GRECCO: No oil spill is a good thing, but you have to put this in perspective of the amount of resources available and the amount developed today.

 SHOGREN: Bob Grecco of the American Petroleum Institute says if Congress allows the industry to drill in the Arctic Refuge, oil companies will improve environmental protections, and he says the huge benefits are worth the risk.